skeeto/optparse/README.md

 # Optparse

 Optparse is a public domain, portable, reentrant, embeddable, getopt-like option parser.
-It's a single header file and can be trivially dropped into any project.
+As a single header file, it's trivially dropped into any project.
 It supports POSIX getopt option strings, GNU-style long options, argument permutation, and subcommand processing.

 To get the implementation, define `OPTPARSE_IMPLEMENTATION` before including `optparse.h`.